pavelkraleu/llm-language-tokens/README.md

 * 🇩🇪 `Gesamtmenge führend war` ➡️ `Gesamtmenge fuhrend war`
 * 🇱🇹 `Sodinės braškės pirmą kartą` ➡️ `Sodines braskes pirma karta`
 * 🇬🇷 `Η φράουλα κήπου (ή απλά φράουλα, Fragaria × ananassa)` ➡️ `   (  , Fragaria  ananassa)`
+  * As you can see this process does not make sanse for some languages

+#### Lessons learned
+* aaa
+* bbb
+* ccc

 ![](language_token_count_spec_chars_removed.png)

 ### Percentage change in number of tokens after removal of special characters

+For better readability I have removed languages which can't be easily converted to latin characters 🇺🇦,🇬🇷,🇧🇬,🇨🇳,🇰🇷,🇯🇵

+#### Lessons learned
+* aaa
+* bbb
+* ccc

 ![](diff_after_removal_special_chars.png)

 ## Similarity between multiple languages

+In following examples I have computed ADA embeddings for multiple languages anc dompared them with Cosine similarity.

 ### Comparing cosine similarity between languages

+#### Lessons learned
+* 🇰🇷 has the lowest similarity across all languages
+* 🇳🇴 and 🇩🇰 is very close
+* 🇨🇿 and 🇸🇰 is close too

 ![](matrix_original_languages.png)

 ### Comparing cosine similarity between languages but with special characters removed

+#### Lessons learned
+* aaa
+* bbb
+* ccc

 ![](matrix_original_languages_no_latin.png)